sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 tricked into _missing_ the begin-bracketed-paste escape sequence.
 To illustrate this, simply hit Escape, and then paste something into the terminal when it should be using bracketed paste.
-The double-escape can cause the bracketed paste opening to be missed, so everything that follows is still seen as keystrokes.
+The double-escape can cause the bracketed paste opening to be mis-parsed, so everything that follows is still seen as keystrokes.

-It'd probably take a bit of social engineering, or remarkable knowledge of unfixed bugs in termcap entries to exploit this, so maybe we're all safe.
+It'd probably take a bit of social engineering, or maybe network timing manipulation, or remarkable knowledge of unfixed bugs in termcap entries to exploit this, so maybe we're safe.

 I don't promise that, though.

-So you might ask "where's your responsible disclosure?".
+So you might be asking "where's the responsible disclosure?".
 Well, I went through it all years ago.
-I tried to cut this off at StackOverflow first (don't let people embed surprise text), and then in the browser (don't let HTML embed escape codes in text), and then in some terminals.
+I tried to cut this off at StackOverflow first (don't let people embed surprise text, don't let people embed control codes in text), and then in the browser (don't copy control codes embedded in HTML text), and then in some terminals (don't let escape sequences escape the esape-sequence that says to ignore escape sequences).
+For the most the issue was dismissed as somebody else's problem, and everybody preferred to keep things as they are rather than risk breaking some unspecified case which somebody might be using legitimately.

 The only people to take me seriously were Apple, and I got an SVE out of it for my efforts.
-Yay!
+That's probably because I gave them a whole proof of concept which ran arbitrary code and made it invisible to the user that arbitrary code had been run (except that I waved a flag to say it had happened to prove it).

 There are gaps that I see, still, but I've long since given up trying.

+There is a _lot_ I do not agree with in the way things were designed, here.
+The intrinsic weakness of layers upon layers of escape sequences is absurd to me, but it's also industry standard and an evergrowing problem as people design more systems which function this way.
+It's become normalised and there's no stopping it anymore.